-- 10.1 A medical administrative officer is a practitioner engaged by the hospital either full or part time in an administratively responsible capacity, whose activities may also include clinical responsibilities such as direct patient care, teaching, or supervision of the patient care activities of other practitioners under the officer's direction.
-They shall not have clinical privileges, hold office, or be eligible to vote. - 10.2 EachNotwithstanding the preceding, if desired, each medical administrative officer mustmay achieve and maintain Medical Staff appointment and clinical privileges appropriate to his/her elinical responsibilities training and discharge staff obligations appropriate to his/her staff category in the same manner applicable to all other staff members. - 10.3 Effect of removal from office or adverse change in appointment status or clinical privileges: - 10.3.1 Where a contract exists between the officer and the hospital, its terms govern the effect of removal from the medical administrative office on the officer's staff appointment and privileges and the effect an adverse change in the officer's staff appointment or clinical privileges has on his remaining in office. - 10.3.2 In the absence of a contract or where the contract is silent on the matter, removal from office has no effect on appointment status or clinical privileges.
+- 10.1 A medical administrative officer is a practitioner engaged by the hospital either full or part time in an administratively responsible capacity.
+They shall not have clinical privileges, hold office, or be eligible to vote. - 10.2 Notwithstanding the preceding, if desired, each medical administrative officer may achieve and maintain Medical Staff appointment and clinical privileges appropriate to his/her training and discharge staff obligations appropriate to his/her staff category in the same manner applicable to all other staff members. - 10.3 Effect of removal from office or adverse change in appointment status or clinical privileges: - 10.3.1 Where a contract exists between the officer and the hospital, its terms govern the effect of removal from the medical administrative office on the officer's staff appointment and privileges and the effect an adverse change in the officer's staff appointment or clinical privileges has on his remaining in office. - 10.3.2 In the absence of a contract or where the contract is silent on the matter, removal from office has no effect on appointment status or clinical privileges.
 The effect of an adverse change in appointment status or clinical privileges on continuance in office will be as determined by the Board. - 10.3.3 A medical administrative officer has the same procedural rights as all other staff members in the event of an adverse change in appointment status or clinical privileges unless the change is, by contract a consequence of removal from office.